Ahsan-29/student-biodata-system/README.md

 then when we start a xampp server for actuall database on a zammpp server we have to start apachae and mysql then on a broswer type localhost/phpmyadmin

 then on a side bar we see different directries there is a daatabase table name too, whenever we perform implemenation of data on apis then our result shown on localhost server

-/////////////////////////////// Android app ///////////////////////////////

-In our android we will using retrofit that helps to connect our andorid app with a backend for this if we are using andorid device attached with our pc we have to write a command on a laravel terminal (i-e php artisan serv --host="pc ip-address"  --port=3306) then on hitting it our server starts along with ipaddress with mysql port number

-onething more there was a previous server running too , we have to terminate that sserver too then working on new server other ip-address will become busy and no more api will work on android app

-then with the help of retrofit andd some apis our android app will perform operation .